owanturist/react-impulse/README.md

 function useInnerWatch<T>(watcher: () => T, compare?: Compare<T>): T
 ```

-The hook that subscribes to all [`InnerStore#getState`][inner_store__get_state] execution involved in the `watcher` call.
+A hook that subscribes to all [`InnerStore#getState`][inner_store__get_state] execution involved in the `watcher` call.
 Due to the mutable nature of `InnerStore` instances a parent component won't be re-rendered when a child's `InnerStore` value is changed.
 The hook gives a way to watch after deep changes in the store's values and trigger a re-render when the returning value is changed.

 - `watcher` is a function to read only the watching value meaning that it never should call [`InnerStore.of`][inner_store__of], [`InnerStore#clone`][inner_store__clone], [`InnerStore#setState`][inner_store__set_state] or [`InnerStore#subscribe`][inner_store__subscribe] methods inside.
 - `[compare]` is an optional [`Compare`][compare] function with strict check (`===`) by default.
 The hook won't trigger a re-render when the watching value is comparably equal to the current value.